stangreg/Ignitron/README.md

 In APP mode, the foot switches can be used to either switch between pre-saved presets (**Preset mode**), control all single effects in the selected preset (**Manual/FX mode**), or switch between presets while controlling an app on your mobile, e.g. a Looper app (**Looper mode**).
 You can easily toggle between **Preset mode** and **Manual/FX mode** by long pressing the `Bank-Up` button.
 To toggle between **Preset mode** and **Looper mode**, simply long-press the `Bank down` button.
 When selecting **Preset mode**, four buttons are used to select presets the other two buttons are used to navigate through different preset banks.
 This way the user has access to a huge number of saved presets.
 When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be enabled and disabled.
 In **Manual/FX mode**, the user has direct access to all effects of the selected preset.
-When **Looper mode** is activated, you can swtich between presets of the current selected preset bank and use the `Bank down`/`Bank up` buttons to control your Looper app, e.g. to record on two separate loops.
+When **Looper mode** is activated, you can switch between presets of the current selected preset bank and use the `Bank down`/`Bank up` buttons to control your Looper app, e.g. to record on two separate loops.

 Each switch controls a different FX pedal type: